Please note, wheelie bins should be presented from 6am.

-If you pay by annual direct debit, the charge will be £22 per year.
-If you pay by any other method, the charge will be £31 per year.
+The current charge is £40 per year if you pay by annual direct debit.
+If you pay by any other method, the charge is £45 per year.

 Please place garden waste in the brown bin loose, do not put any bagged waste in the brown bin.